-Current employees who marry each other or become involved in a domestic partnership will be permitted to continue employment with the company provided they don't work in a direct supervisory relationship with each other or otherwise pose difficulties as mentioned above.
-If employees who marry or live together do work in a direct supervisory relationship with each other, Essex County College will attempt to reassign one of the employees to another position for which he or she is qualified, if such a position is available.
+Current employees who marry each other or become involved in a domestic partnership will be permitted to continue employment with the company provided they do not work in a direct supervisory relationship with each other or otherwise pose difficulties as mentioned above.
+If employees who marry or live together do work in a direct supervisory relationship with each other, Essex County College will attempt to reassign one of the employees to another position for which they are qualified, if such a position is available.
 If no such position is available, the employees will be permitted to determine which one of them will resign from the College.